Pacific Gateway Youth

-Hire-A-Youth is a year-round program that connects you with the skills and information to get part-time, full-time, and seasonal employment with numerous area employers.
-Our Summer Hire-A-Youth program focuses on part-time jobs and internships during the summer months.
+Pacific Gateway's Youth program offers year-round services that connect you with the skills and information to get part-time, full-time, and seasonal employment with numerous area employers.
+The Youth program focuses on part-time jobs and internships.
 Come to the Youth Opportunity Center to learn about how to get started, and review a list of companies currently hiring.

 Want to take a quick look at jobs in the area?
 Use the search boxes below to find available jobs in the area.
 To learn more about the jobs you find, register in the VOS database system, or visit the Youth Opportunity Center.

 Earn an average of 100 hours of paid work experience that will help to build upon your resume and serve as a career pathway.

 The Youth Jobs Program helps prepare you for the workplace.
 The program is specialized to help you find and hone new and desired skills.
 Youth Jobs Program is partnered with Centro CHA, United Cambodian Community (UCC), KRA, and the Long Beach Unified School District (LBUSD) to give you the best possible opportunities.

 More information is available at the Pacific Gateway Youth facebook page here.